adriennealyzee/code-highlighter/README.md

 # Text Highlighter for the Atom Text Editor

-ATom-highlight enables users to highlight code in the Atom editor.
+Atom-highlight enables users to highlight code in the Atom editor.

 Use cases: Flagging a possible bug, an unfinished function you want to come back to, flagging code that may need to be re-factored